mongoose-os-apps/aws-uart/README.md

 ## Step 3: Set up and Provision AWS IoT thing, Policy

-- You can do this via mos tool ui or using command `mos aws-iot-setup --aws-iot-policy mos-default`
+- You can do this via mos tool UI or use command `mos aws-iot-setup --aws-iot-policy mos-default`
 - Create a thing in AWS IoT and you are done
 - Test this by going into AWS IoT MQTT test Console by subscribing to `mos/#` with QoS 1